To work with smart people leveraging awesome tools to get Important Work

 done delightfully well.

-- Software Development (C, Ruby, Perl, Python, PHP,
+most recently, but a variety of things (C, Ruby, Perl, Python, PHP,

 I am proficient with a very wide range of command line utilities,

 high-availability infrastructure, operating across heterogeneous

 CGI, Perl, Ruby, PHP, Python, and back-end integration using Oracle,